ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.02/+article.md

 ### more

 **[Browser 'Favicons' Can Be Used as Undeletable 'Supercookies' to Track You Online](https://www.vice.com/en/article/n7v5y7/browser-favicons-can-be-used-as-undeletable-supercookies-to-track-you-online)** \
 It's both fascinating and scary at the same time, how do you even think about this.
 Even then, [Firefox 85 already does something about this](https://blog.mozilla.org/security/2021/01/26/supercookie-protections/).
-It's quite amazing from them, I highly recommend reading their blog post on cracking down supercookies, along with their [Firefox 86 blog post](https://blog.mozilla.org/security/2021/02/23/total-cookie-protection/) which introduces Total Cookie Protection.
+It's quite an amazing post on cracking down supercookies, along with their [Firefox 86 blog post](https://blog.mozilla.org/security/2021/02/23/total-cookie-protection/) which introduces Total Cookie Protection.

 **[ARCHITECTURE.md](https://matklad.github.io//2021/02/06/ARCHITECTURE.md.html)** \
 Maintaining a project is hard.
 Maintaining an open-source project?
 Especially hard.
 Doesn't matter how many LoC it has, even coming back to your own project after a couple of weeks would require some time to relearn and understand the whole system again.
 That's what any new people coming in to your open-source project would feel.